-<manifest split>attribute in the dynamic feature module’s manifest.
+<manifest split>attribute in the feature module’s manifest.

 - Specify the module’s package name.
 By default, Android Studio suggests a package name that combines the root package name of the base module and the module name you specified in the previous step.

 - Select the Minimum API level you want the module to support.
 This value should match that of the base module.